-Episode Number 7 – It’s Ok to Knit and It’s Ok to Twit is in the can.
+Episode number 7 of T is for Training — It’s Ok To Knit and It’s Ok to Twit is ready for your downloading and listening pleasure.
+Here is the MP3.

 Links to the many things talked about on the podcast are available on the Delicious Tagged Links Page tisfortraining.